Skip to content

 46. Impressions – Impressions are the number of views on your ad or the number of times you have appeared on page one.
 An impression statistic that is too high indicates that you could be showing for irrelevant queries.
 This affects your quality score.

 47. Invalid Clicks – If you have a feeling that your competitors may be clicking on your ads to cost you money – don’t worry.
-Google have you covered here.
-The AdWords system will automatically detect if people are clicking on your ads too often.
+Google has you covered here.
+The Ads system will automatically detect if people are clicking on your ads too often.
 You won’t be charged for this.
 To view these stats, go to ‘columns, modify, performance, invalid clicks’.

 48. Conversions – Conversions can also be known as leads.
 They are an action as a result of a click such as a call, purchase or enquiry form submission.
 Understand your ads overall performance by looking at the number of conversions you generate and work out what sort of return you are getting.